-Looking for something different to do on your next vacation?
-Costa Rica has so much to offer.
+Costa Rica also has amazing beaches with clear waters that are great for swimming and surfing.
+And they have some of the best beaches in Central America.
 It's really something not to be overlooked.
 And if you also love art and culture, then a visit to Costa Rica would simply be incomplete without taking the time to appreciate its thriving and unique cultural scene.

+This small country has many natural and historical sites to visit.
 Costa Rica has been listed as a happy country.
-They are a very peace loving nation and let's not forget they have some of the best coffee around!
+They are a very peace-loving nation and let's not forget they have some of the best coffee around!
 Have you ever dreamed of a trip to Costa Rica?
-Artists have long been inspired by Costa Rica’s beauty and vibrant culture, using its natural resources for inspiration and, occasionally, instrument.
+Artists have long been inspired by Costa Rica’s beauty and vibrant culture, using its natural resources for inspiration and, occasionally, instruments.

 If you like both art and adventure, check out the list below.
 Some places are off the beaten path and some are right in the heart of the city, but all of them are unforgettable.

 The Museum of Stone Spheres, a UNESCO World Heritage Site on the Diquís Delta, is home to more than 300 stone sculptures.
 Colloquially known as “Las Bolas”, these spheres – much like Stonehenge – are of nebulous origin and purpose, though archaeologists have dated them back to about the year 600.
 Their mysterious nature and historical significance have even inspired modern art.

 The town of Sarchí is world-renowned for its woodwork, leather shops, and ceramics.
 Located at the base of the Central Valley Mountain Range, Sarchí is also famous for its oxcarts – brightly-painted, beautifully decorated symbols of Costa Rican tradition.
 The oxcarts line the shop-lined streets, where you can purchase and admire any manner of artisanal crafts and furniture.